History of Nunavut

 The history of Nunavut covers the period from the arrival of the Paleo-Eskimo thousands of years ago to present day.
 Prior to the colonization of the continent by Europeans, the lands encompassing present-day Nunavut were inhabited by several historical cultural groups, including the Pre-Dorset, the Dorsets, the Thule and their descendants, the Inuit.

 From the 18th century, the territory was claimed by the British, with portions of Nunavut administered as a part the Rupert's Land, the North-Western Territory, or the British Arctic Territories.
 After the Deed of Surrender was signed in 1870, ownership of Rupert's Land and the North-Western Territory was transferred from the Hudson's Bay Company to the government of Canada.
 In 1880, the British Arctic Territories were also transferred to the Canadian government.
 Present-day Nunavut was initially administered as a part of the Northwest Territories, although by the end of 1912, the territory only administered the lands north of the 60th parallel north and east of Yukon.

-During the late 20th century, the government of Canada entered into land claim negotiations with the Inuit Tapiriit Kanatami.
+During the late 20th century, the government of Canada entered into land claim negotiations with Inuit Tapiriit Kanatami.
 The Nunavut Land Claims Agreement was signed on May 25, 1993, with a six year transitional period for the establishment of a new territory.
 Nunavut was formally established as a Canadian territory on April 1, 1999.